dreamcatcher-tech/network/Inbox/2025-01-09 1437 types of comms between chains.md

 Should be able to have a live voice call between napps, and the system still be able to reproduce the outcomes reliably, whilst keeping up with the realtime nature of it.

 The streaming could be run in parallel concurrent consensus, and then multiple streams are ready for consumption so you have the highest possible reliability.

+commands in and responses back - this is fiber comms files in and files out - this is git / payload layer, and may or may not require fiber to be involved streams in and out - the webrtc protocol layer can be used to generate streams, or ingest streams, with optional saving, or hash snapshotting, or full transient mode which discards everything.